jlbradley1844/jlbradley1844.github.io/_drafts/replacement-theory.md

 can do that for you?
 So much of the energy expended by racists is on using just these mechanisms for getting their way, be it crooked politicians, underfunded schools or underpaid law enforcement officials.
+Or...

+... using popular and press-hungry talking heads and politicians to plant racist conspiracy theories into people's head.

-Having dealt with that, we are now free to analyze the animus behind the so-called "great replacement" theory, the idea of shadowy elitists are behind a secret effort to outbreed white folk.
+Having dealt with that, we are now free to analyze the animus behind the so-called "great replacement" theory, the idea that shadowy elitists are behind a secret effort to outbreed white folk.
 If columnists are to be believed, this is a dangerous idea with the potential to turn mere racists into closet radicals and terrorists.